ModSnmp Manual - Troubleshooting

 "Error response: Error code XXX"

-• Check that your slave/bridge/server is functioning correctly.
+• Check that your device/bridge/server is functioning correctly.

 "Wrong transaction ID in response: XXX instead of XXX"

-The slave sent a response containing a transaction ID that was different from the transaction ID that ModSnmp sent in the request.
-This may have occurred because the slave responded late to an earlier request.
+The device sent a response containing a transaction ID that was different from the transaction ID that ModSnmp sent in the request.
+This may have occurred because the device responded late to an earlier request.

 • Turn on tracing to get more information.